iamgroot42/personal-website-2/_posts/2025-07-17-ml-considerations.md

 # Evaluations

-blah blah blah
+Efficient experiment management can mean the difference between spending hours (or days) babysitting jobs and actually having time to think and do research—using the right tools lets you offload the busywork and focus on what matters.

 ## How do you like them notifications?

 Picture this: you start a training run that's supposed to take 6 hours, close your laptop, and go about your day.
-Six hours later, you eagerly check back expecting to see beautiful loss curves, only to discover your script crashed 20 minutes in due to a CUDA out-of-memory error.
+Six hours later, you eagerly check back expecting to see beautiful loss curves, only to discover your script crashed 20 minutes in due to a CUDA out-of-memory error 😱.
 Sound familiar?

 Most ML experiments take hours or even days to complete, and the traditional approach of estimating runtime with `tqdm` and checking the ETA only gets you so far.
 What you really need is to know the moment your experiment finishes—or more importantly, when it crashes.